Skip to Main Content

 Choose the operating system of your device and click on this link for Installation instructions

-Zotero Word Processor Plugin: This is bundled with Zotero and should be installed automatically, if you are having trouble, please see Manually Installing or Word Processor Plugin Troubleshooting.
+Zotero Word Processor Plugin: This is bundled with Zotero and should be installed automatically.
+If you are having trouble, please see Manually Installing or Word Processor Plugin Troubleshooting.

 Adding References